Spacetime: Spacetime interval

 In three dimensions, the distance $\Delta{d}$ between two points can be defined using the Pythagorean theorem:

-Although two viewers may measure the x, y, and z position of the two points using different coordinate systems, the distance between the points will be the same for both (assuming that they are measuring using the same units).
+Although two viewers may measure the x, y, and z position of the two points using different coordinate systems, the distance between the points will be the same for both, assuming that they are measuring using the same units.
 The distance is "invariant".

-In special relativity, however, the distance between two points is no longer the same if measured by two different observers when one of the observers is moving, because of Lorentz contraction.
+In special relativity, however, the distance between two points is no longer the same if measured by two different observers, when one of the observers is moving, because of Lorentz contraction.
 The situation is even more complicated if the two points are separated in time as well as in space.
-For example, if one observer sees two events occur at the same place, but at different times, a person moving with respect to the first observer will see the two events occurring at different places, because (from their point of view) they are stationary, and the position of the event is receding or approaching.
+For example, if one observer sees two events occur at the same place, but at different times, a person moving with respect to the first observer will see the two events occurring at different places, because the moving point of view sees itself as stationary, and the position of the event as receding or approaching.
 Thus, a different measure must be used to measure the effective "distance" between two events.

 In four-dimensional spacetime, the analog to distance is the interval.
 Although time comes in as a fourth dimension, it is treated differently than the spatial dimensions.
 Minkowski space hence differs in important respects from four-dimensional Euclidean space.
 The fundamental reason for merging space and time into spacetime is that space and time are separately not invariant, which is to say that, under the proper conditions, different observers will disagree on the length of time between two events (because of time dilation) or the distance between the two events (because of length contraction).
-But special relativity provides a new invariant, called the spacetime interval, which combines distances in space and in time.
+Special relativity provides a new invariant, called the spacetime interval, which combines distances in space and in time.
 All observers who measure the time and distance between any two events will end up computing the same spacetime interval.
-Suppose an observer measures two events as being separated in time by $\Delta t$ and a spatial distance $\Delta x.$ Then the spacetime interval $(\Delta{s})^2$ between the two events that are separated by a distance $\Delta{x}$ in space and by $\Delta{ct}= c\Delta t$ in the $ct$-coordinate is:
+Suppose an observer measures two events as being separated in time by $\Delta t$ and a spatial distance $\Delta x.$ Then the squared spacetime interval $(\Delta{s})^2$ between the two events that are separated by a distance $\Delta{x}$ in space and by $\Delta{ct}= c\Delta t$ in the $ct$-coordinate is: